Faculty & Research

 About the Centre

-The Ashank Desai Centre for Leadership and Organisational Development aims to bring together faculty, students and governmental, non-governmental, and private organisations to conduct distinctive and high-quality leadership and organisational development research.
-The centre plans to drive research in various themes related to leadership development and offer training and research and consulting services to leaders at various levels in Indian and multinational organisations.
-The proposed centre aims to conduct research and knowledge development in the following broad areas.
+The Ashank Desai Centre for Leadership and Organisational Development aims to bring together faculty, students as well as governmental, non-governmental, and private organisations to conduct distinctive and high-quality leadership and organisational development research.
+The centre plans to drive research in various themes related to leadership development and offer training, and research and consulting services to leaders at various levels in Indian and multinational organisations.
+The centre aims to conduct research and knowledge development in the following broad areas.

 Current Projects